 Once you've found your specimen or snipped a piece from a friend's garden, prepare it to grow roots.
 Cut just below a leaf at a point called the leaf node where the sections of the plant branch out.
 This is where most of the rooting hormone is within the plant, which will ensure growth.

 The only tricky part is using the right water.
 The roots will be getting all their nutrients from the water, so you can't just use the tap.
-Bottled spring water or well water works best, due to their high levels of minerals.
-Put it into a clear glass jar or vase, so the roots can get some sun.
+Bottled spring water or well water works best, due to the higher levels of minerals.
+Put your cutting in a clear glass jar or vase so the roots can get some sun.

 Use a beaker or bottle-shaped vase so the cutting stays nicely in place.